frankshearar/Home/NuGet-Package-Download-Plugin.md

 To facilitate future investments in cross-platform support, the target platform for these changes will be .NET Core.
 Plugins are optional mechanism for extending NuGet client tool functionality and not required for any current default package download behaviors.

+Since VSTS only requires V3 download support, only V3 download support will be implemented.
+Plugins will not be able to override V2 package download.

 ### General Plugin Requirements
 A plugin must:
 * Have a valid, trusted Authenticode signature.